 We’re Open For Business

-Since Peel has been designated as an essential business we are open doing the lockdown, and adhere to all social distancing and masking rules, when dealing with our customers.
+Since Peel has been designated as an essential business we are open to doing the lockdown, and adhering to all social distancing and masking rules, when dealing with our customers.

 Stay safe.
 Be well.